 Within the past decade, Jackson Hole has taken its place beside Scottsdale, Santa Fe, San Francisco and New York as a major art center.
 It has become known as the "Art Center of the Rockies."

-Nearly 30 local galleries—including the renowned National Museum of Wildlife Art—proudly present a broad range of work from old masters like Charles Russell and Frederick Remington to internationally and nationally known contemporary artists, some of whom live right here in Teton County.
+Nearly 30 local galleries — including the renowned National Museum of Wildlife Art — proudly present a broad range of work from old masters like Charles Russell and Frederick Remington to internationally and nationally known contemporary artists, some of whom live right here in Teton County.

-Art aficionados flock here by the hundreds every September for the Jackson Hole Fall Arts Festival, widely recognized as one of the premier cultural events in the West, featuring works of acclaimed artists worldwide.
+Art lovers flock here by the hundreds every September for the Jackson Hole Fall Arts Festival, widely recognized as one of the premier cultural events in the West, featuring works of acclaimed artists worldwide.

 Jackson also boasts a terrific Art Association where you can take a class or two if you are so inclined.
 The association is located inside the Center for the Arts where it has an art supply store for you traveling painters, sketchers and such to stock up on all you need to capture this glorious area on canvas.
 Check out the classes offered at artassociation.org.